digideskio/amer3000.github.io/pages/books.md

 I love reading, one of my favorite pass time.

+# Bookd I Read in 2016

+1. Elon Musk: Tesla, SpaceX, and the Quest for a Fantastic Future

 # Books I Read in 2015

 1. Microstock Money Shots: Turning Downloads into Dollars with Microstock Photography